Oeffner/SQLiteHistograms/README.md

 ## MEANHISTO function

 The signature for the MEANHISTO function is as follows:
   `MEANHISTO('tablename', 'xcolumnname', 'ycolumnname', nbins, minbin, maxbin);`
 The "tablename", the "xcolumnname" and the "ycolumnname" must be entered in quotes.
 The arguments, nbins, minbin and maxbin are the number of histogram bins, the minimum bin value and the maximum bin value respectively.
-This function takes a 2 dimensional table and sorts the data into nbins number of bins witth respect to the xcolumnname values.
-For each bin it then computes the average of the ycolumnname values.
+This function takes a 2 dimensional table and sorts the data into nbins number of bins with respect to the xcolumnname values.
+For each bin it then computes the average of the corresponding ycolumnname values.
 Thus creating an interpolated curve through the 2 dimensional scatter data.
-In addition it also computes the standard deviation, sigma, as well as the standard error margin, sem, and the total count of each bin.
+In addition it also computes the standard deviation, sigma, and the standard error margin, sem, and the total count of each bin.

-An example is an SQLite table, "AllProteins", containing two columns labelled "FracvarVRMS1" and "LLGrefl_vrms" respectively.
-These have a nonlinear dependency which can be seen with the following plain SQLite statement:
+To demonstrate the use of MEANHISTO consider an SQLite table, "AllProteins", containing two columns labelled "FracvarVRMS1" and "LLGrefl_vrms" respectively.
+The LLGrefl_vrms values are a function of the FracvarVRMS1 values albeit not an exact function.
+So the following plain SQLite statement:
   `SELECT FracvarVRMS1, LLGrefl_vrms FROM AllProteins WHERE FracvarVRMS1 <= 0.6;`
- that produces the scatter plot
+ produces the table and the scatter plot below
 ![alt text](scatter.jpg)

 An interpolated curve through this scatter plot can be created with the following statement:
   `SELECT * FROM MEANHISTO("AllProteins", "FracvarVRMS1", "LLGrefl_vrms", 30, 0, 0.6);`
-which produces the table and the plot below:
+which produces the table of average bin values below:
 ![alt text](mean.jpg)